 - Large property – very long walk to the main pool and restaurant if your room is far

-I have to admit, I do not love this hotel.
-I stayed here once and whatever I ate or drank for dinner one night made both my husband and I very sick and put a damper on our weekend.
+I have to admit, this was my least favorite Disney Moderate Resort.
+I stayed here once and whatever I ate or drank for dinner one night made both my husband and me very sick and put a damper on our weekend.
 That being said, it could have been a fluke.
-I hear many positive things about this resort and many people I know have been very happy with their stay.
+I heard many positive things about this resort and decided to give it another shot on our recent trip in October of 2021.
+The Gran Destino Tower is quite beautiful and offers luxury accommodations for less than a Deluxe property.
+There is also a Club level option too for those who would like those amenities.

 Coronado Springs is also a conference center, so it tends to be a crowded hotel.
 They also have a full-service spa, a 24-hour gym, multiple restaurants, and a fantastic pool area highlighted by a Mayan pyramid and waterslide.
+The restaurant options have taken a huge step up!
+Three Bridges Bar and Grill (right on the lake) has fantastic food and nice views of Gran Destino.
+In addition, Toledo, located on the top floor of the Gran Destino has delicious food and even better views!
+We looked right at Galaxy’s Edge throughout our entire dinner.
 The colonial Mexico/Southwest decor is also very nice, and it is located pretty close to the water parks and Epcot.

 - Love the Mexican and Southwest decor